 Table of Contents

-ToggleA pressure vessel, by definition, is a container designed to hold gases or liquids at a pressure substantially different from the ambient pressure.
-It’s a term that conjures images of robust tanks and intricate boilers, but does it extend to pipes?
-The classification of pipes as pressure vessels is a nuanced debate, hinging on factors like design pressure, end-use, and construction standards.
-At Red River, we delve into the minutiae of these definitions, ensuring that every component we craft, be it a pipe or a pressure tank, aligns with the stringent American Society of Mechanical Engineers (ASME) codes.
+ToggleA pressure vessel is a container designed to hold gases or liquids under pressure significantly different from ambient conditions.
+This term often brings to mind robust tanks and intricate boilers, but what about pipes?
+Determining whether pipes qualify as pressure vessels involves a nuanced discussion that considers design pressure, end-use, and construction standards.
+At Red River, we take pride in crafting every component to meet the stringent American Society of Mechanical Engineers (ASME) codes, ensuring compliance whether it’s a pipe or a pressure tank.

-At Red River, we understand that the material used in pressure vessel pipes must withstand high pressures and temperatures.
-We select materials based on their strength, durability, and corrosion resistance, ensuring they meet the ASME standards for pressure vessel applications.
+At Red River, we prioritize materials that handle high pressures and temperatures effectively.
+Additionally, we select materials for their strength, durability, and resistance to corrosion, ensuring alignment with ASME standards for pressure vessel applications.

 Our engineering team employs advanced design techniques to ensure that pipes function reliably as pressure vessels under a variety of conditions.